Beirut Declaration and its 18 commitments on “Faith for Rights”

 Furthermore, an academic initiative presented the “Faith for Rights” online platform, which will serve as an inventory of relevant actors and projects in order to disseminate the 18 commitments, collect capacity building approaches and facilitate networking.
 This should also lead to strengthening the capacities of the existing UN human rights mechanisms by providing them with accurate and up-to-date analysis on environments, dynamics and early warning signs of incidents leading to sectarian conflicts and violence committed in the name of religion.

 The Rabat+5 symposium offered an opportunity for the various stakeholders to engage with several experts who had contributed to the elaboration of the Rabat Plan of Action and the 18 commitments on “Faith for Rights” and to hear experiences in the area of combatting violence in the name of religion, both by State representatives, national human rights institutions and civil society actors.
 The participation of a number of mandate holders of international human rights mechanisms also enriched the discussions at the Rabat+5 symposium from a human rights perspective (see

 Chairman’s final statement).

-The Beirut Declaration and its 18 commitments on “Faith for Rights” have been referred to in several thematic reports by the UN Secretary-General (concerning minorities’ rights and combating intolerance), Special Procedures and Treaty Bodies.
+The Beirut Declaration and its 18 commitments on “Faith for Rights” have been referred to in several thematic and country-specific reports by the UN Secretary-General (concerning minorities’ rights, combating intolerance and the UN operations in Cyprus), the High Commissioner, Special Procedures and Treaty Bodies.
 For example, the Committee on the Elimination of Discrimination Against Women raised the “Faith for Rights” framework in their dialogues with three States parties in July 2017, which was also reflected in the Committee’s concluding observations.

 Should you have any questions or wish to add your name as a supporter of the Beirut Declaration and its 18 commitments, please send an email to